-When you create a new Google Spreadsheet, it has one sheet which is named Sheet1 by default.
-In the sheets toolbar located at the bottom of the window, you will see a tab for each sheet that you have.
+When you create a new Google spreadsheet, it has one sheet, which is named Sheet1 by default.
+In the sheets toolbar located at the bottom of the window, you will see a tab for each sheet you have.
 To organize your spreadsheet and make it easier to navigate, you can create, rename, delete, move, and duplicate sheets.

 Watch the video to learn how to create and manage multiple sheets.

 In our example, the sheets of our service log are organized by month.
-We will create a new sheet in the log so data can be entered in the new month.
+We'll create a new sheet in the log so data can be entered in the new month.